timmywheels/crawl-and-parse/README.md

 - Install [bundle](https://bundler.io/).
 Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
 - If bundle is installed, run `bundle install` to install dependencies
 - Run `ruby crawler.rb`.
 This script reads `states.csv` which contains a URL to a coronavirus webpage for each state in the USA, including DC.
+It crawls these webpages and collects the data for each state.
+It compares the previously scraped data with the current scraped data and saves all the data into `all.csv`.